autoplot/documentation/javadoc/org/das2/qds/LongReadAccess.md

+# org.das2.qds.LongReadAccess

-# org.das2.qds.LongReadAccessProvide access to the long array which backs the data.
+Provide access to the long array which backs the data.
  For example, this is used with LongDataSet to provide access to the original TT2000 values of a
  CDF file.

 ***
 <a name="lvalue"></a>
 # lvalue